 Saturday, November 7: Heinavanker returns with a program of medieval chants and runic songs, mixed with some contemporary music in a similar style.
 Their music has been mesmerizing to our audiences in the past, and promises to do so again.
 St. James Episcopal Church.
 Admission; $25

 Monday, November 16: Max Emanuel Cencic, countertenor, appears with Il Pomo d'Oro orchestra in a program of 17th and 18th century Venetian opera.
 Woodworth Chapel, Tougaloo College.
 Admission $30.

 Tuesday, February 9: Vox Luminis, a choral ensemble from Belgium, presents a covert entitled "150 Years of Choral Masterpieces" from the Bach family, culminating with J. S. Bach.
 The group has won major awards for their recordings, including Gramophone magazine's baroque chord and best classical disc awards for 2014.
 At St. Philip's Episcopal Church.
 Admission $30.

 Thursday, April 21: Cellist Taylis Fernandez and Pianist John Paul offer a new program of Sonatas for piano and cello.
 St. Andrew’s Episcopal Cathedral.
 Admission $20.

 Tickets can be obtained at the concert of by sending a check to the address below at least five days prior to the concert.

 For more information contact Richard McGinnis at 601-594-5584, firstname.lastname@example.org, or

 Edwards, MS 39066

-We are very grateful to the Community Foundation of Greater Jackson for their support this year!
+We are very grateful to the Mississippi Arts Comission, the National Endowment for the Arts, and the Community Foundation of Greater Jackson for their support this year!